Originally published on July 12th, 2018. Updated February 16th, 2021.

 Building your website with a nod to human psychology helps you understand your prospects and creates a site useful to them.
 You do this by:

 - Saying more with less

 - Connecting personally

-- Establishing your worth
+- Establishing and showing your worth

 - Being unique but familiar